jhenstridge/www.jamesh.id.au/content/blog/2005/merging-in-bazaar/index.md

 Branching fits into this model pretty well.
 As with other systems, a particular revision can have multiple children.
-In the diagram below, the trees for both `patch-2` from the original branch and `patch-1` from the new branch \"contain\" `base-0` and `patch-1` from the original branch.
-Any apparent asymmetry is just in the naming and storage locations \-- both revisions are branches are just patches against the same parent revision.
+In the diagram below, the trees for both `patch-2` from the original branch and `patch-1` from the new branch "contain" `base-0` and `patch-1` from the original branch.
+Any apparent asymmetry is just in the naming and storage locations -- both revisions are branches are just patches against the same parent revision.

 {{< figure src="two-branches.png"
         alt="base-0 → patch-1 → patch-2 → patch-3, patch-1 → patch-1 → patch-2"
         link="two-branches.dot" >}}

-So far, there\'s no rocket science.
-Nothing that Subversion doesn\'t represent.
+So far, there's no rocket science.
+Nothing that Subversion doesn't represent.
 Pretty much every version control system under the sun tracks this kind of linear revision ancestry (as can be seen using `svn log` or similar).
 The differences really only become apparent when merges are